|

 heavy wool socks on our feet and inserted them into half rubber, half

-shoe paks.
+leather shoe paks.
 On our hands we

 wore knit gloves under a canvas service mitten.
 Our clothing was just right on